GMODiff: One-Step Gain Map Refinement with Diffusion Priors for HDR Reconstruction: Methodology

 \subsection{Preliminaries}

-As shown in Fig.~\ref{vaedecoder} (a), while the variational autoencoder (VAE) of a LDM can encode visually plausible LDR representations that resemble HDR content under standard viewing conditions, it fundamentally fails to preserve true high dynamic range—particularly in highlights and shadows.
-Moreover, since the denoising network operates in an 8-bit perceptual latent space, a naive solution to enable HDR generation would be to fine-tune both the VAE and the denoising network on HDR data.
+As shown in Fig.~\ref{vaedecoder} (a), while the variational autoencoder (VAE) of a LDM can encode visually plausible LDR representations that resemble HDR content under standard viewing conditions, it fundamentally fails to preserve true high dynamic range-particularly in highlights and shadows.
+Since the denoising network operates in an 8-bit perceptual latent space, a naive solution to enable HDR generation would be to fine-tune both the VAE and the denoising network on HDR data.
 However, this approach demands large-scale HDR training sets and discards the rich generative priors learned from massive LDR images \cite{wang2025lediff}.

 Recent advances in display technology have popularized dual-layer HDR formats \cite{apple2021edr,google2024ultrahdr}, which decompose an HDR image $\mathbf{H}$ into an LDR base layer $\mathbf{L}$ and an 8-bit gain map $\mathbf{G}$.
 The gain map is obtained by pixel-wise division of $\mathbf{H}$ by $\mathbf{L}$, followed by logarithmic compression.
-As shown in Fig.~\ref{vaedecoder} (b), the original HDR image can then be reconstructed as:
+This representation has also shown promise for diffusion-based HDR generation.
+Specifically, Guan \etal \cite{guan2025hdr} employed two cascaded diffusion models to separately synthesize the LDR base image and its corresponding gain map for HDR image generation.
+As illustrated in Fig.~\ref{vaedecoder} (b), the HDR image can be recovered from the dual-layer representation as:

-where $\mathbf{G}\in[0,1]$ is the normalized gain map, $\exp_2(\cdot)$ denotes the inverse log transform, $Q_{max}$ corresponds to the maximum gain value, and $\alpha=1/64$ is a scaling constant that preserves detail in near-black regions.
-Crucially, both LDR image and gain map are 8-bit depth, allowing us to directly exploit pre-trained LDMs without VAE retraining or latent space redesign.
+where $\mathbf{G}\in[0,1]$ is the normalized gain map, $\exp_2(\cdot)$ denotes the inverse log transform, $Q_{\max}$ corresponds to the maximum gain value, and $\alpha=1/64$ is a scaling constant that preserves detail in near-black regions.
+Crucially, both the LDR image and gain map are represented at 8-bit depth, allowing us to directly exploit pre-trained LDMs without VAE retraining or latent-space redesign.